 - Backlogs: Backlogs are when issues are getting backed up in your system.
 This could be caused by a number of factors.

 - Concern classification: Beyond the total number of customer support interactions, look at quantitative data around trends to see if you can be proactive and reduce customer support queries.
-You’ll classify the customer concerns which will help identify trends and your progress in solving issues.
+You’ll classify the customer concerns that will help identify trends and your progress in solving issues.

 - Service escalation rate: The service escalation rate KPI tells you how many times a customer has asked a customer service representative to redirect them to a supervisor or other senior employee.
 You want to keep this number low.

-What are key performance indicators for manufacturing?
+What are KPIs for manufacturing?

-Key performance indicators for manufacturing are, predictably, related to your supply chain and production processes.
+KPIs for manufacturing are, predictably, related to your supply chain and production processes.
 These may tell you where efficiencies and inefficiencies are, as well as help you understand productivity and expenses.

-Key performance indicators for manufacturing in ecommerce include:
+KPIs for manufacturing in ecommerce include: